 Phenomenal Growth Rate

-A growth rate of 10 feet each year is not uncommon with our Hybrid Willow Trees -- that's how fast they can grow!
-At this rate, you can see how quickly your trees will give you privacy from neighbors or block an unsightly view, unlike other trees and shrubs that take many years to grow tall and fill in thickly.
+With a growth rate of anywhere from 6 to 10 feet each year, you can see how quickly your trees will give you privacy from neighbors or block an unsightly view, unlike other trees and shrubs that take many years to grow tall and fill in thickly.
 If you live on a corner lot, you're exposed on two sides to street traffic, which doesn't give you too much privacy in the summertime when you want to sit outside or enjoy family activities.
 Order now so you can get them in the ground as soon as possible, because after your Hybrid Willow Trees arrive on your doorstep, you'll actually be enjoying a full privacy hedge within a couple of years!

 A Tall Living Fence

 Hybrid Willow Trees can grow from 50 to 70 feet tall, which far exceeds the maximum heights that many homeowners' associations and municipal codes allow for constructed fencing.
 What if you want a fence that's taller than the maximum allowable height?
 If you want to define your property lines with an extra-tall (and legal) fence, "go green" and plant Hybrid Willow Trees!

 A Deciduous Gem

 The Hybrid Willow Tree is not an evergreen; it's a deciduous tree, which means that it will drop its leaves in autumn and you'll be able to see through the branches.
 But you'll have the best of both worlds -- the foliage will give you privacy and shade during warm weather, and the bare branches will let in the sun's warmth during the winter.
 You'll save on your utility bills -- lower cooling costs in summer and lower heating costs in winter!

 Forms a Windbreak